zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/ef-dynamic-filters.md

 modelBuilder.Filter("IsDeleted", (ISoftDelete d) => d.IsDeleted, false);
 ```

-This filter will apply to all classes that implements ISoftDelete.
+This filter will apply to all classes that implement ISoftDelete.

 ## Enabling and Disabling Filters